On behalf of The Law Office of Gustavo E. Frances, P.A.

 Parents may understand the growing need to bond financial and emotional responsibility, yet legislative disinterest is the paradox that draws the ire of those objectified as financiers yet discounted as parents of equal value.

-According to one Fort Lauderdale child support attorney, bonding emotional and financial maintenance may remove ambiguity from an embattled legal system torn between the enforcement of monetary responsibility, and the ubiquitous need for emotional growth in children.
+According to one child support attorney in Fort Lauderdale, bonding emotional and financial maintenance may remove ambiguity from an embattled legal system torn between the enforcement of monetary responsibility, and the ubiquitous need for emotional growth in children.
 Here’s why.

 Children Have Needed Greater Than Laws Allow